-Table 1 shows specifications of our robots and Fig 1 shows two robots that the left side robot was participated in Japan Open 2008 Numazu, and the right side robot is the new generation for RoboCup 2009.
+Table 1 shows specifications of our robots and Fig 1 shows two robots that the left side robot was participated in Japan Open 2009 Numazu, and the right side robot is the new generation for RoboCup 2010.
 These robots are designed and developed by students.
-The characteristics of the new generation robot are lightweight and safety compared with the old generation.
-We changed batteries from lithium polymer to Lithium Ferrite sulfide for safety reason.
+The characteristics of the new generation robot are lightweight and strong compared with the old generation.
+We use Lithium Ferrite sulfide for safety reason.

 Fig 1.
-The left side robot participated in Japan Open 2008 and the right side is prototype robot based on it.
+The left side robot participated in Japan Open 2009 and the right side is prototype robot based on it.